billfitzgerald/infosec-primer/getting_started.md

 If you are going to test mobile apps, then the instructions in C4.3 [Setup for testing mobile devices, and/or web browsers on a different computer than the proxy](#h.toolkit-zap-proxy-different-box) cover the details of preparing this testing environment.

-Using the ZAP Proxy requires additional setup steps than other elements of the Toolkit.
+Using the ZAP Proxy requires more setup steps than other elements of the Toolkit.
 Fortunately, these steps only need to be completed once.
 Additionally, in many cases, Firebug can be used to perform initial reviews that can determine whether a more detailed examination via an intercepting proxy is necessary.

-### <a name="h.toolkit-zap-proxy-install"></a>C4.1 Installation and Initial Setup
+### <a name="h.toolkit-zap-proxy-install"></a>C4.1 Installation and Initial Setup of OWASP ZAP

-The remainder of this section will show the basics of setting up ZAP to work with browsers and mobile devices.
-For complete overview of the full feature set of ZAP, consult the documentation at the ZAP project page.
+This primer focuses specifically on the features or ZAP we use for the tests covered in the testing scenarions, which is a small subset of all the features offered in ZAP.
+For complete overview of the full feature set of ZAP, consult the <a href="https://github.com/zaproxy/zap-core-help/wiki" alt="full ZAP documentation" title="full ZAP documentation">full ZAP documentation</a>.

 ZAP is available for download at the ZAP project page:

 [https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project)

 The download packages and installation instructions are platform-specific for Windows, Apple, and Linux.
-Choose the Standard package and follow the installation instructions for your desired platform.
+Choose the **Standard** package and follow the installation instructions for your desired platform.

+#### C4.1.1 Modify Display Settings

-After installation, modify the 'Display' settings to enable 'process images in HTTP requests/responses'.
-This configuration causes image loads that may be of interest during testing to be displayed in the history log, and is recommended for all of the test setups described in the remainder of this section.
+After installation, modify the **Display** settings to enable **process images in HTTP requests/responses**.
+This configuration causes image loads that may be of interest during testing to be displayed in the history log.
 In ZAP this setting is managed in the **Tools** --> **Options** --> **Display** menu.

 <div align="center">
 <figure>